Brookfield Community School, Fareham

 Brookfield Community School is a large state-funded secondary school located in the Locks Heath ward of the Borough of Fareham.
 Brookfield serves 5 feeder schools in the local area.
 Brookfield is one of the largest co-educational, comprehensive secondary schools in Hampshire; the school currently has approximately 1800 students on-roll and there are approximately 120 teachers employed at the school.
 The school teaches years 7 to 11.

 Status

-Specialist Status as Language College was awarded to the school in 2002.
-In 2010, all specialist status school funding was withdrawn by the government.
-Brookfield School is now solely a secondary school and not a language college.

-In May 2005 the OFSTED Inspection report described the school as "good with some outstanding features".

-In 2008 Brookfield was inspected by OFSTED and received a grade 3 (Satisfactory).

-The school was again inspected by OFSTED in October 2010, with the outcome being an improved grade of 2 ('Good').

-In January 2016, OFSTED, after a short inspection, reported that the school continues to be Good.
+Ofsted made the following key judgements following school inspection on 11 March 2025: